COVID-19 pandemic in Florida: First rise of cases (June–September 2020)

-Second rise of cases (October 2020–January 2021)
+Second rise of cases (October 2020 – January 2021)

 October 10, 2020: A daily report of test results was not provided.
 The Florida Department of Health explained that results provided by Helix Laboratory on Friday evening included nearly 400,000 previously submitted results.
 The Department of Health stated that the results would be provided by the next day, after the data was reconciled.

-October 12: Florida reported a 13 percent increase over the past week in new cases.
-The total of 730,000 cases was about 1 case for every 29 Floridians.

 October 14: The Florida-LSU football game was postponed until December.
 A total of 19 players for the Gators tested positive, as did coach Dan Mullen, who had urged that fans be allowed to pack the stadium.

 October 17: Florida reported its highest coronavirus numbers in two months.
 The seven-day average was more than 3,300 cases.
 Reporting anomalies made it more difficult to gather statistical trends.
 Positivity rate was 5.2%, with over 2,000 hospitalizations.

 October 19: With tourist season approaching, rising cases were reported in the Florida Keys, with 201 cases in the past 14 days, and a 7% positive test rate.

 October 22: WUFT reported that Florida universities "have received scores of formal complaints from students about their own classmates' behavior during the pandemic," such as packing bars off campus and holding parties without masks or social distancing.
 Governor DeSantis defended the practice of holding Thanksgiving gatherings for the elderly in long-term care facilities, despite the potential health risks.